iArcanic/irsm-cw1/risk-analysis-report.md

 ## 4.2 R2 mitigation – Vulnerable Oracle Enterprise Cloud Solution

+The cloud-based Oracle Enterprise Solution platform would benefit from a coordinated mitigation plan between the provider and the tenant.
+From the viewpoint of the tenant, any user accounts and their corresponding roles should be examined to ensure that any inactive identities and least privilege principles are promptly immobilised.
+Procedures involving data classification will swiftly categorise any sensitive financial information traversing within Oracle's data flow and prevent any data loss.
+It is also Oracle's responsibility to provide reliable assurance of their security certifications, vulnerability remediation measures, and patch deployments via clear documentation.
+Without this, the company should not announce a shift to using any Oracle services.

 ## 4.3 R3 mitigation – Unencrypted endpoints

 ## 4.4 R4 mitigation – Obsolete antivirus definitions